Knut (polar bear): Commercial success

-On 1 May 2007, it was announced that New York-based Turtle Pond Publications and the Berlin Zoo had signed a deal for the worldwide publishing rights to Knut with the hopes of raising awareness of global warming issues.
+On 1 May 2007, it was announced that New York-based Turtle Pond Publications and Berlin Zoo had signed a deal for the worldwide publishing rights to Knut with the hopes of raising awareness of global warming issues.
 Written by Craig Hatkoff and his daughters Juliana and Isabella, the 44-page book entitled Knut, der kleine Eisbärenjunge (Little Polar Bear Knut) includes Knut's life story as well as previously unpublished photographs.
 Although several books about Knut had already been published in Germany, this book was the first to be authorized by the Berlin Zoo.

-The book was published in Germany by Ravensburger on 26 July 2007 and US publishing company Scholastic released the English version, entitled Knut: How one little polar bear captivated the world, in the United States in November of the same year.
+The book was published in Germany by Ravensburger on 26 July 2007.
+US publishing house Scholastic released the English version, entitled Knut: How one little polar bear captivated the world, in the United States in November of the same year.
 Rights to the book have also been sold to publishers in Japan, England, Mexico, China, and Italy.

 On 31 December 2007, the zoo's director confirmed the zoo had received a proposal for a film deal from Hollywood film producer Ash R. Shah, whose films include Supernova and Shark Bait, to make an animated film about the bear's life.
 Shah reportedly approached the Berlin Zoo with a purported €3.5 million film deal.
 Knut made his big screen debut in the German film Knut und seine Freunde (Knut and His Friends), which premiered in Berlin on 2 March 2008.
 Directed by Michael Johnson, the film depicts how Knut was rescued after his mother abandoned him and also features a polar bear family from the Arctic and two brown bear cubs from Belarus.